 Screen Cleaning FAQs:

-- Clean your computer screen when it is turned off and cool.
+- Work with the screen display turned off and cool.

 - The ammonia in such formulas shortens the life of the screen material and has unknown effects on anti-glare coatings.

-- For light ink marks, try Zeiss Optical Wipes.
+- For darker marks such as permanent marker, try Zeiss Optical Wipes.

-- Removing scratches from screens can be challenging, with mixed results.
+- Removing scratches from screens can be challenging, and can have mixed results.

-- Due to the delicate composition of screens and the various levels of damage caused by scratches, we cannot provide a clear answer to this.
+- Due to the delicate composition of screens and the various levels of damage caused by scratches, we cannot provide a clear answer to this question.

 - Use caution if attempting to try a recommendation from the Internet.

-- To help minimize the appearance of scratches, applying a high-level anti-glare screen protector, such as our MXG with 85% anti-glare properties, or a privacy filter, may work.
+- To help minimize the appearance of scratches, we recommend applying a high-level anti-glare screen protector, such as our MXG with 85% anti-glare properties or a privacy filter.

-- Before you buy, try anti-glare or privacy filter sample(s) to see the results.
+- Before you buy, try anti-glare or privacy filter sample(s) to determine the results.